GeZhouyang/GeZhouyang.github.io/_pages/about.md

 My current research interests are at the intersection of fluid mechanics and active matter.
 Specifically, I am interested in how hydrodynamic interactions between microswimmers affect their collective motions and the bulk fluid properties.
-I explore these questions numerically by doing computer simulations.
+I explore these questions numerically by doing CPU/GPU simulations.
 Most of the programs I use are open-source and can be downloaded from my Github page.

-Active fluids are not only of fundamental interest, but also have potential applications in many emerging industries or technology.
-Examples include directed drug delivery,
-CO2 sequestration, biofuel production, plant-based meat cultivation, and perhaps more.
+Active fluids are not only of fundamental interest, but also have potential applications in emerging industries or technology, e.g. directed drug delivery, CO2 sequestration, biofuel and plant-based meat production, etc.

 ## Profile